kubedb/cli/docs/guides/memcached/quickstart/quickstart.md

 1.5.4-v1   1.5.4     kubedb/memcached:1.5.4-v1                2h
 ```

-## Create a Memcached database
+## Create a Memcached server

-KubeDB implements a `Memcached` CRD to define the specification of a Memcached database.
+KubeDB implements a `Memcached` CRD to define the specification of a Memcached server.
 Below is the `Memcached` object created in this tutorial.

 ```yaml
 apiVersion: kubedb.com/v1alpha1